How to Design a Robust WordPress Website in 2022

 To create a sitemap, create a list of all the pages and posts you want to include on your website.
 For each page and post, include a brief description of what it will be about.
 This will help you figure out the hierarchy of your website and how everything will fit together.

 An ideal sitemap will be easy to navigate and understand.
-So, make sure you spend some time thoughtfully planning out your sitemap before you start designing your website.
+So, make sure you spend some time thoughtfully planning your sitemap before designing your website.

-Now that you have all your content planned out, it’s time to start designing your web pages.
-To do this, you’ll need to create web page templates.
+Now that you have completed your content planning, it’s time to begin crafting your web pages.
+To accomplish this, it is advantageous to generate web page templates.

-Layout: How will your content be arranged on the page?
+Arrangement: How will the content be organized on the page?

 7. Write Your Website Copy

-Here are a few tips for writing great website copy:
+Here are a few pointers for composing exceptional website content:

 8. Build Your Web Pages